-The new Ertiga has gone on to become a runaway success for Maruti Suzuki.
-But India’s largest car maker’s ambitions are always higher than just sales success.
-The company is known for having multiple cars within the same segments, something that’s always been the key to their total market dominance.
-Enter a more premium version of the Ertiga – the XL6.
+The new Ertiga has become a runaway success for Maruti Suzuki.
+But the company is known for having multiple cars within a segment.
+A key to their total market dominance!
+So, here’s a premium version of the Ertiga – the XL6.

 More than just new seats

-You won’t have anything to complain about in that case for the front seats get firmer cushioning like the rear ones and are therefore more supportive.
-I really like the all-black dashboard as it looks more high rent, even though the quality of materials and fit and finish remains the same as the Ertiga’s, which is no bad thing.
-Everything else remains the same here too, visibility out of the cabin is great and all of the controls for the driver are really light in terms of the steering, clutch operation and gear shifts.
+Well, there’s nothing to complain about here either, for the front seats get firm cushioning and are quite supportive.
+I really like the all-black dashboard, as it looks more premium, even though the quality of materials and fit and finish remains the same as the Ertiga’s – which is not bad at all frankly.

-One of the biggest strong points of the Ertiga is its ride quality, it is simply sublime as the suspension absorbs bumps in a very unobtrusive manner and it’s pretty quiet in operation too.
-The XL6 though feels like it has a stiffer suspension setup that results in a slightly bumpier ride.
-But then again, it’s nothing to really complain about as the ride is still pretty good.
+One of the biggest high points of the Ertiga is its ride quality.
+In short, it’s sublime – the suspension absorbs bumps unobtrusively, and it’s pretty quiet in its operation too.
+The XL6, on the other hand, feels like it has a stiffer suspension setup, which results in a slightly firmer ride.
+But, then again, given its overall drive experience, it’s really not something to complain about.

 - Maruti Suzuki XL6